Kendrick slam in 10th lifts Nats over Dodgers 7-3, into NLCS

+LOS ANGELES (AP)Howie Kendrick and the Washington Nationals got down again but were never out – and they finally ended their streak of playoff series futility in grand fashion.

-LOS ANGELES (AP)Howie Kendrick hit a tiebreaking grand slam off in the 10th inning and the Washington Nationals, boosted by a stunning rally against Clayton Kershaw, beat the Los Angeles Dodgers 7-3 Wednesday night and advanced to the NL Championship Series against St. Louis.
+Kendrick hit a tiebreaking grand slam in the 10th inning and the Nationals, boosted by a lightning rally against Clayton Kershaw, beat the Los Angeles Dodgers 7-3 Wednesday night in Game 5.
+They advanced to the NL Championship Series starting Friday at St. Louis.

+”I was hoping for any moment,” said Kendrick, a 36-year-old veteran who was hitless in his first four at-bats.

+In their first season since star slugger Bryce Harper left as a free agent, the Nationals became the first team in major league history to rally from three or more runs down twice in elimination games during the same postseason.

+Then they bounced back from down 2-1 in the series against the Dodgers, who set a team record with 106 regular-season wins.

+”Oh, man, keep fighting,” Anthony Rendon said. ”I think that’s the story of maybe this organization.”

-Anthony Rendon and Juan Soto homered on consecutive pitches to overcome a 3-1 deficit in the eighth against Kershaw, a three-time Cy Young Award winner.
-Soto had started the comeback from a 3-0 hole with an RBI single in the sixth off starter Walker Buehler, then hit a 449-foot drive of Kershaw.
+Rendon and Soto homered on consecutive pitches to overcome a 3-1 deficit in the eighth against Kershaw, a three-time Cy Young Award winner.
+Soto had started the comeback from a 3-0 hole with an RBI single in the sixth off starter Walker Buehler and then hit a 449-foot drive halfway up the right-field pavilion off Kershaw, the longest home run of the 20-year-old’s big league career.

 Adam Eaton walked against Joe Kelly leading off the 10th, Rendon doubled on a drive that lodged in the left-field wall and Soto was intentionally walked.

-Kendrick, 4 for 19 with one RBI in the series, fouled off a pitch and then hit a 97 mph fastball over the wall in dead center for his second career slam.
+Kendrick was 4 for 19 with one RBI in the series and had made a pair of errors at first base in the Game 1 loss.
+He fouled off a pitch and then hit a 97 mph fastball over the wall in dead center for his second career slam.
 The other was a game-ending, 11th-inning drive against San Francisco in August 2017.
-Center fielder Cody Bellinger chased the ball all the way to the wall, putting his arms up against the fence as he ran out of room.
+Cody Bellinger chased the ball all the way to the wall, putting his arms up against the fence as he ran out of room.

-The wild-card Nationals open the NLCS at the Cardinals on Friday night.
-Washington overcame a 19-31 start, finished 93-69 and then rallied from a 3-0, eighth-inning deficit to beat Milwaukee 4-3 in the NL wild-card game and bounced back from down 2-1 in the best-of-five series against the Dodgers.

-”Oh, man, keep fighting,” Rendon said. ”I think that’s the story of maybe this organization.”

-The seven-time defending NL West champion Dodgers, who led the NL with 106 wins, remain without a World Series title since 1988.
+The seven-time defending NL West champion Dodgers remain without a World Series title since 1988.

 ”Disappointing is probably an understatement,” manager Dave Roberts said.